siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \frac{2E}{V/2}=4u.
 $$

+The full $4u$ picture is therefore two-step: first exact overlap removes the second occupied extent from the bookkeeping, so $2E$ is realized on $V$ instead of $2V$; then strengthened closure contracts that one remaining extent from $V$ to $V/2$.
 On this reading, concentration is not the cause of the squeeze.
 Strengthened closure is the cause, and the higher density is the scalar reading of the same compaction.
-The full $4u$ picture is thus two-step: first $2E$ is realized on
-$V$ instead of $2V$, and then strengthened closure contracts that common extent from $V$ to $V/2$.

 This same reading is consistent with the later effective-string reduction of a bounded Maxwellian closure.
 Part II, appendix 217 derives the line energy